ppy/osu-wiki/news/2019-08-10-new-featured-artist-undead-corporation.md

 date: 2019-08-10 12:00:00 +0000
 ---

-The Empress beckons. [**UNDEAD CORPORATION**](https://osu.ppy.sh/beatmaps/artists/45) shambles into the Featured Artist lineup with over a hundred tracks to choose from!
+The Empress beckons. [**UNDEAD CORPORATION**](https://osu.ppy.sh/beatmaps/artists/45) shambles into the Featured Artist line-up with over a hundred tracks to choose from!

 ![](https://assets.ppy.sh/artists/45/header.jpg)